Design, Engineering & Excitement!

 Engineering is defined as building things via the use of scientific principles.
 In practice, engineering is trade-offs and fighting the limitations of our abilities and imagination.
 It’s reducing expenses, not just of a part, but of the parts to build a part, the industrial machinery and equipment.
 It often means a lot of tedious and dirty work to get to a finished product.

-Here’s a wonderful and hilarious video comparing two corporations’ products.
+Here’s a wonderful video comparing two corporations’ products.
 It’s pretty conclusive which cars are the better engineered for roadability.

 Just a note that there may be some bias since this was sponsored by Chrysler, but they really did have better performance and handling, at the cost of a cushy ride and usually somewhat higher noise levels.
 Trade-offs.

-Engineering can also mean recognizing better ideas, and adapting them, leading us to this Swedish manufacturer.
+Engineering can also mean recognizing better ideas, and adopting them, leading us to this Swedish manufacturer.

 Koenigsegg’s new luxury car, the $1.7 million Gemera, is a magnificent hybrid electric solution to the “cars problem,” and its general concept should be implemented by all manufacturers, who need to understand a game-changer when they see it.

-The Gemera is powered by a three (3) cylinder engine of 600 HP and three motors of a combined 1100 HP.
+The Gemera is powered by a three (3) cylinder engine of 600 HP and three motors of a combined 1100 HP for a total 1700 horsepower.

 - Introduction to engineering